lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 Absolutely!
 I've switched from manager to IC twice in my career; and I'll likely do so again.

 When I first became a manager in 2015, it was the only career path for a senior engineer at my company.
-Fortunately, soon ever-smaller engineering teams to created and shared career ladders with parallel IC and management tracks.
+Fortunately, ever-smaller engineering teams soon created and shared career ladders with parallel IC and management tracks.
 When I helped create Kickstarter's engineering ladder, I emphasized IC growth paths that didn't require people management.

 I was deeply influenced by a section of Camille Fournier's _Manager's Path_ that called out "empire building" as a toxic management practice.
 It reminded me of the argument in Plato's _Republic_ that the political leaders shouldn't be those that selfishly seek power, rather those whose wisdom makes them duty-bound to lead.